azwi2024/AWS-reStart/Networking/Networking.md

 They have inbound and outbound rules that control incoming and outgoing traffic from your instance.
 *Network ACL (Access Control List)
 A firewall that controls traffic from and to subnet, can have Alow and Deny rules and are attached to the subnet level.

+Summary
+I learned about AWS Networking, Amazon VPC and its components